Hamidreza3252/CarND-LaneLines-P1/README.md

 * Identifying the region of interest by applying a mask with a trapezoid shape.
 The trapezoid shape mimics the perspective intuition of the meeting lanes.
 * Identifying the most relevant lanes out of all the captured ones using Hough transform thresholds.
 These thresholds are calibrated after some trial and errors to obtain the best results.

-### More technical details and tricks I have used to get better results
+### More technical details and tricks I have used to improve the results

 * in `draw_lines` function:
   * I define two filtering tolerance variables, `horizontalSlopeTol` and `verticalSlopeTol`, to filter out close-tohorizontal and close-to-vertical lines.
 This helps remove some noisy lines.